9 QA Interview Questions + How to Answer Them

 Your interviewers want to learn everything they can about your abilities as a quality assurance professional, your approach to testing, how you’ll fit in with the team, and how you’ll work alongside all stakeholders.
 Expect questions about the qualifications on your resume, including degrees in computer science or related disciplines, experience in QA, and knowledge of the field.

-Continue reading to discover common QA interview questions you may need to answer, questions to ask your interviewer, and how to prepare to meet a potential employer.
+Continue reading to discover common QA interview questions and manual testing interview questions you may need to answer, questions to ask your interviewer, and how to prepare to meet a potential employer.

-In this section, you will explore nine quality assurance interview questions, why interviewers ask them, how to form answers, and alternative phrasings to listen for.
-All nine questions are focused on QA, but keep in mind that interviewers may also ask you general questions like, “What are your strengths and weaknesses?”
+Explore nine quality assurance interview questions, why interviewers ask them, how to form answers, and alternative phrasings to listen for.
+All nine questions are focused on QA, but keep in mind that interviewers may also ask you general questions like, “What are your strengths and weaknesses?

-We’ve grouped the following interview questions into three categories—behavioral, situational, and testing-related questions—so that you can prepare for a range of questions.
+The following interview questions fall into three categories—behavioral, situational, and testing-related questions.
+Practice them all to prepare for a range of questions.

 Interviewers ask this question to learn more about how you recover from and resolve inadvertent QA errors and the results of your efforts to resolve the situation.